shivannis/xandr-docs-public/xandr-docs/articles/monetize/content-categories.md

 - **Universal:** These categories are maintained by Xandr.
 - **Custom:** Sellers have the ability to define their own categories and apply them to slices of their own inventory.

    > [!TIP]
-> We are splitting our "Automotive and Vehicles" category into sub-categories for dealerships, manufacturers, service, and more.
-For more information, see [Automotive
+   > We are splitting our "Automotive and Vehicles" category into
+   > sub-categories for dealerships, manufacturers, service, and more.
-> Content Categories](automotive-content-categories.md).
+   > For more information, see [Automotive Content Categories](automotive-content-categories.md).

 ## Apply categories to your inventory

 You can apply a number of categories to each of your sites and placements at the Network, Site, and Placement levels.
-For instructions, see [create-a-placement.md](create-a-placement.md).
+For instructions, see [Create a Placement4](create-a-placement.md).

 ## Expose categories for targeting by buyers

-To expose content categories for targeting by buyers, see the sections on **targeting access** for content categories on the [Partner Center Screen - Seller View](partner-center-screen-seller-view.md) page.
+To expose content categories for targeting by buyers, see the sections on **targeting access** for content categories on the [Partner Center Screen - Seller View](partner-center-screen-seller-view.md) and [Partner Controls](edit-buyer-eligibility-allowed-payment-types-and-targeting-access.md) page.

 **Report on Volume by Category**